UserSaiVarma/Computer_Vision/README.md

 # Computer_Vision
-Contains basics and advanced concepts and applications of Computer Vision
+Contains concepts and applications of Computer Vision